 We were sailing from the new cruise terminal, still unfinished when we were there.
 You check in at one building and then are transported by bus to the ship.
-This is not such a big deal when you are getting on and then sailing shortly after, but if you are staying in port a couple of days the transfer back and forth to the terminal takes up valuable touring time.
+This is not such a big deal when you are getting on and then sailing shortly after.
+However if you are staying in port a couple of days, the transfer back and forth to the terminal takes up valuable touring time.

 On day 5 in Buenos Aires, after the shuttle to the terminal we took a cab to the barrio of La Boca, passing the large soccer stadium.
-I grew up on Texas football, but soccer is extremely popular in South America and the stadium was listed as a tourist attraction.
-Frankly, my lifetime has seen the popularity of soccer grow exponentially in the United States.
+I grew up on Texas football, but soccer (football outside the USA) is extremely popular in South America and the stadium was listed as a tourist attraction.
+During my lifetime, I have seen the popularity of soccer grow exponentially in the United States.
 They are building a huge soccer stadium in Houston right now (78 days until the opening) and the Houston Dynamos are currently our most successful professional sports team.

 We were there too early, but if you time it right La Boca is a wonderful place to have lunch at a sidewalk cafe, many featuring a free tango show.
 It is also a great stop to try the traditional Argentine bar-b-que.

 Apparently Boris wanted to get his shopping in that day because after La Boca, we took a cab back to the central part of the city where Florida street begins.
-This is the main pedestrian shopping street in BA and is closed to vehicles.
+This is the main pedestrian shopping street in Buenos Aires and is closed to vehicles.
 People were still on holiday and the street was packed.
-Wonderful shoe shopping, not surprising given the high quality leather available in the area.
-We stopped at had a light lunch in a historic BA cafe, Cafe Richmond, on Florida.
+I found it was wonderful shoe shopping, not surprising given the high quality leather available in the area.
+We stopped at had a light lunch in a historic Buenos Aires cafe, Cafe Richmond, on Florida.
 The traditional cafe was very large and had a glassed-in smoking area in the back.
-I had expected to find lots of smokers in BA, but did not.
+I had expected to find lots of smokers in Buenos Aires, but did not.
 We were glad we went while we had the chance.
 It was announced in September that the cafe was closing to make way for a Nike store.

 At the end of Florida street is Galerias Pacifico, a beautiful building in the French style built in 1889.
 The economic crisis on the 1890’s meant part was sold for offices and the building was also later used as a train station.
 The cupola, with its mural paintings, was completed in 1945 and restored in 1992.
 Due to the season, a very tall Christmas tree was under the murals adding to the beauty of the setting.